 As no upfront guarantees about the processing times for visas can be given, we strongly encourage you to apply for one as soon as you have received the confirmation that your submission has been accepted.
 Average waiting times range from 15 to 60 working days, depending on the country of origin and whether any extra documents are required.
 Please review the process for your personal situation.
 From experience, we suggest applying for a visa with more leeway time than the average waiting time listed by the Embassies, as delays have occurred in the past.

 We can supply you with a Letter of Invitation for the conference that is in some instances needed for the visa application.
 You can reach out to email@example.com to request a personalized Letter of Invitation.

 We acknowledge that international conferences carry significant costs for scholars.
 If you have an accepted abstract or innovative session proposal and are based in a lower-income country, you may be eligible for funding.
-If you would like to share your interest in funding opportunities to attend the conference and South-South Dialogues or Early Career events, you can fill in this survey.

 Preliminary criteria for receiving funding:

 • Working Professionally based in a low or middle-income country

 • Conference is of high relevance to professional field and the scholar has participated actively/ is likely to participate in the Earth System Governance research community

 • Confirmation of attendance of side events: Early Career & South-South workshops